seth586/guides/OpenWRT/security/5_hardening.md

 ```
 Try entering your FreeNAS IP address, it should fail.
 Now on your client machine, SSH into freenas, then open a browser to 127.0.0.1:8080, you should see the FreeNAS WebGUI!

 Note: Until FreeNAS allows redirecting the WebGUI to `127.0.0.1` from the WebGUI's "System" > "General" settings, this configuration will likely not survive an upgrade.
+If you want this feature, make sure to add your voice to the issue here: https://jira.ixsystems.com/browse/NAS-104177

 [ [<< Back to Main Menu](https://github.com/seth586/guides/blob/master/README.md) ]